Killings in Southern Kaduna: Attacks on Southern Kaduna villages

 "We advocate for a UN or AU Peace Enforcement Operations Base in Southern Kaduna.
 This will practicality demonstrate that the world is interested in our collective survival as minority ethnic groups.
 It must not abandon us to be hounded by well funded and well-armed herdsmen who are being encouraged and protected by their powerful kinsmen and collaborators in and outside Nigeria.
 In the past 6 years, about 63 Atyap communities have been attacked, hundreds of homes burnt and hundreds of natives killed by pillaging armed herdsmen.
 Not a single Fulani is facing prosecution for these crimes.
 Ironically, scores of Atyap leaders have been arrested and put in jail over trumped up charges in the violence in which they are the victims."...

 In March 2024, SOKAPU through its spokesman, Josiah Abraks, showed delight over the decision by the Governor of Kaduna State, Uba Sani, el-Rufai's successor, to resettle the displaced communities in Southern Kaduna with the inauguration of a 10-man committee.
 This came after the State Security Council's recommendation issued on November 8, 2023, to resettle displaced persons in their original settlements.
 Responding to an interview question by a Punch Nigeria reporter, Samuel Tabara Kato, the SOKAPU National President said repentant terrorists should not be allowed to join the security agencies.

+The International Centre for Investigative Justice (ICIJ) reported that between 2009 and May 1, 2016, Southern Kaduna was attacked 41 times and there were hundreds of deaths and thousands of properties destroyed.